Principles for Deciding

 [1] For the initial version, see Paul Edward Geller, Beyond the Copyright Crisis: Principles for Change, Journal of the Copyright Society of the USA, vol. 55 (2008), 165.

-[4] For analysis of the emergence of copyright laws and authors’ rights, see Paul Edward Geller, Copyright History and the Future: What's Culture Got to Do With It?, Journal of the Copyright Society of the USA, vol. 47 (2000), 209, at 210-35.
+[4] For analysis of the emergence of copyright and authors’ rights, see Paul Edward Geller, Copyright History and the Future: What's Culture Got to Do With It?, Journal of the Copyright Society of the USA, vol. 47 (2000), 209, at 210-35.

 [6] For critical analysis of tensions in theory underlying such disputes endemic in practice, see Paul Edward Geller, Delimiting Intellectual Property: Distinct Approaches to Spillovers, in Spory o własność intelektualną: Księga jubileuszowa dedykowana Profesorom Januszowi Barcie i Ryszardowi Markiewiczowi, eds.
 Andrzej Matlak and Sybilla Stanisławska-Kloc (Wolters Kluwer Polska, 2013), 293.

 [7] See, e.g., U.S. Copyright Act, 17 U.S. Code § 106(2) (Dec.
 2022); the German Urheberrechtsgesetz (in English translation), § 23(2) (June 23, 2021).
-U.S. law institutes the right “to prepare [emphasis added] derivative works based upon the copyrighted work”; German law limits such control to the possibly public production of specified types of derivative works.
+U.S. law institutes the right “to prepare [emphasis added] derivative works based upon the copyrighted work”; German law limits such control to the public production of certain types of derivative works.

 [9] Why the scare-quotes around the term “copies”?
 This vague notion risks misleading courts: for example, a translation is not literally a “copy” in that its words differ from those of the work which the translator converts into another language.
 For another analysis, see Abraham Drassinower, Copyright is Not About Copying, Harvard Law Review Forum, vol. 125 (2012), 108.

 [11] Few laws condition the protection of authors’ rights on “fixing” works in some stable or tangible medium.
-For further analysis, see Ysolde Gendreau, Le critère de fixation en droit d’auteur, Revue Internationale du Droit d'Auteur [R.I.D.A.], no. 159 (1994), 111 (with English and Spanish translations).
+For analysis, see Ysolde Gendreau, Le critère de fixation en droit d’auteur, Revue Internationale du Droit d'Auteur [R.I.D.A.], no. 159 (1994), 111 (with English and Spanish translations).

 [13] For analysis of any work as some relatively self-standing sign in which texts, images, etc., contextualize one another, see Paul Edward Geller, Toward an Overriding Norm in Copyright: Sign Wealth, Revue Internationale du Droit d'Auteur [R.I.D.A.], no. 159 (1994), 3, at 51-59.
 For analysis of how, outside any one literary work, other sets of texts known to readers might bear on meanings of the work, see Michael Riffaterre, Intertextuality vs. Hypertextuality, New Literary History, vol. 25 (1994), 779.